jakildev/IrredenEngine/README.md

 -   Clone the repository.
 -   Configure cmake.
 -   Build all targets.
--   Run the default project.
+-   Launch a demo creation.

 ## Content and Socials
 | Platform | Account | Usage |